0xalexbel/tfhesql-rs/tfhesql-cli/README.md

 SELECT CustomerID,PostalCode,Country FROM Customers WHERE Country='Germany'
 ```
 - ``--mode`` : Optional.
 Default value is ``check-encrypt``
-    - ``check-encrypt``: the query is executed using rust native types (bool and u8) and also using FHE encrypted data, outputs the two results and performs the comparison
+    - ``check-encrypt``: the query is executed using rust native types (bool and u8) and also using FHE encrypted data, outputs the two results in csv format and performs the comparison
-    - ``encrypt``: the query is executed using FHE encrypted data (very slow)
+    - ``encrypt``: the query is executed using FHE encrypted data (very slow), outputs the result in csv format
-    - ``trivial``: the query is executed using trivialy encrypted data (fast)
+    - ``trivial``: the query is executed using trivialy encrypted data (fast), outputs the result in csv format
-    - ``clear``: the query is executed using rust native types (bool and u8) (usefull for quick testing)
+    - ``clear``: the query is executed using rust native types (bool and u8) (usefull for quick testing), outputs the result in csv format

-## Output

-The output 'tries' to strictly follow the instructions given in the bounty.
-The bounty instructions were very vague.
-I did my best to understand the requirements...

-- First group: ``Runtime: <duration in seconds>``
-- Second group: ``Clear DB query result:`` followed by a multiline result in csv format
-- Third group: ``Encrypted DB query result:`` followed by the encrypted result in JSON string format

-Note: ``Results match: YES`` is ignored by lack of documentation.

 ## Example